cgwire/kitsu/docs/getting-started-production/README.md

-If you add twice an asset by mistake, you have to go on the middle part of the screen, on your selection of assets for this shot (2).
-From there click on **-1**.
-When you are done for this shot, go on with the other shots.
+If you add twice an asset by mistake, you have to go on the middle part of the screen on your selection of assets for this shot (2).
+From there, click on **-1**.
+When you are done with this shot, go on with the other shots.
 Your selection is automatically saved.

 ![Breakdown remove asset](../img/getting-started/breakdown_remove_asset.png)